 Broth

-• Pork – This is the base of the broth and can be used as toppings.
-You can use either pork chops or pork shoulder.
+• Pork – You can use either pork chops or pork shoulder.
 I chose to use pork chops because that’s what was available.
+Make sure to use pork with bone as that creates the richest broth.

-• Dried shrimp – Adds more flavor to the broth.
-Make sure to soak the dried shrimp for 10 minutes before using.
-If you can’t find dried shrimp, use 1/4 pound of raw shrimp.
+• Dried shrimp – If you can’t find dried shrimp, use 1/4 pound of raw shrimp.

-• Daikon – Adds sweetness to the broth.
-Daikon is essentially an Asian radish, so you can substitute with any kind of radish.
+• Daikon – Daikon is essentially an Asian radish, so you can substitute with any kind of radish.

 The Noodles